Dawn casts a rosy glow over the waters of Swan’s Island. Photo by Joe Devenney

 Off the beaten path, Swan’s Island offers 2 sides of the same coin for a passing sailor or cruiser.
 The north side’s Mackerel Cove and the south side’s Burnt Coat Harbor are both worth a stop, but don’t expect to be wowed by shoreside attractions and diversions.
 Relative peace and quiet is the dominant theme here.

 Mackerel Cove is the hub of activity, as it’s where the state-run ferry stops to deposit mostly day visitors during the summer season.
 As such, this is considered the “busy” side of the island, and the most oriented to a passing visitor.
-Visiting boaters can drop anchor in the cove and leave their dinghy at the town dock for up to 2 hours (longer stays may be possible via the harbormaster).
+Visiting boaters can drop anchor in the cove and leave their dinghy at the town dock for up to two hours (longer stays may be possible via the harbormaster).

 On the south side of the island, the lobster business pretty much dominates everything from just before dawn until late in the afternoon.
 The lobstermen are friendly and focused primarily on the details of their occupation—though most will be happy to sell you a few crustaceans direct from their boat at day’s end.
 It will be the best seafood supper of your life!